adashiyj/r-newbie-guide/README.md

 Hi there, welcome to visit this public repository of learning R as a newbie.
 If you have a Social Science background, have no or little programming experience, would like to stop spending money on statistical softwares (e.g., SPSS, STATA), and eager to learn R in a productive way, then you're at the right place!✨

 ## Me and R
 I'm a Communication Science research master's student at the University of Amsterdam.
 My story with R began not too long ago, as I started to learn this programming language in October 2024.
 I had some programming experience in Python when I was an undergraduate student.
-However, speaking from someone who's not tech-savy, it is still challenging and sometimes frustrating when I'm learning R.
+However, speaking from someone who's not tech-savy, it is still challenging and sometimes frustrating as I keep trying to get better with programming in R.

-It can be quite intimidating to learn programming alone.
-For this reason, I thought it might be nice to set up a community and learn from each other.
+To support Open Science, I will keep updating helpful learning materials in this repository.

 ## Learning Materials
 ### Books